FranGarciaLopez/rojo-frontend/README.md

 As a user, I want to be able to set preferences for activities I’m interested in, so the algorithm can match me with activities I enjoy.

 - **Acceptance Criteria**:
-    - Users can select from a list of available activities.
+    - Users can select from a list of available categories (e.g., sports, dancing).
-    - Users can express preferences or prioritize activities in order of interest.
+    - Users can choose one or more categories for matching.
-    - Preferences are stored and can influence matching.
+    - Preferences are stored and influence the matching algorithm.

 ### **3. Activity Discovery Based on Location**:

 As a user, I want to filter available activities by my geographic area, so I can join activities close to me.

 - **Acceptance Criteria**:
-    - Users can filter activities by location (zone).
+    - Users can filter activities by city.
-    - Only activities in the selected area/zona will be shown to the user.
+    - Only activities in the selected city will be displayed.

 ### **4. Activity Creation (Administrator Role)**:

-As an administrator, I want to create an activity by specifying a title, area, date/time, and description, so other users can join.
+As an administrator, I want to create an activity by specifying a title, city, date/time, and description, so other users can be matched.

 - **Acceptance Criteria**:
-    - Administrators can create events with fields such as title, area, activity type, description, and date/time.
+    - Administrators can create events with fields such as title, city, category, description, and date/time.
     - Administrator must upload a cover photo for the activity.

-### **5. Random/Question-based Matching Algorithm**:
+### **5. Category-based Matching Algorithm**:

-As a user, I want to be randomly matched with four other users based on an algorithm, so I can participate in group activities.
+As a user, I want to be matched with four other users based on an algorithm, so I can participate in group activities.

 - **Acceptance Criteria**:
-    - The algorithm either randomly selects users or uses question-based criteria (like preferences or common interests).
+    - The algorithm matches users based on selected categories, city, and availability.
     - Users are placed into groups of 5 for each activity.
-    - The matching algorithm takes preferences, location, and availability into account.
+    - Only the algorithm can suggest and form activity groups; users cannot select them directly.

 ### **6. Viewing and Joining Activities**:

-As a user, I want to browse available activities and choose which one to join, so I can engage in activities I like.
+As a user, I want to browse available activities, but only the algorithm can assign me to one.

 - **Acceptance Criteria**:
-    - Users can browse available activities based on area and preferences.
+    - Users can browse activities on the homepage but cannot directly join or book them.
-    - Each activity displays details such as title, description, date/time, and administrator.
-    - Users can join any available activity if space is available.
+    - The algorithm suggests and assigns activities based on category and city.

 ### **7. Post-Activity Chat**:

-As a user, I want to communicate with other participants via chat after we have been matched for an activity, so we can coordinate or discuss the event.
+As a user, I want to communicate with other participants via chat after we have been matched for an activity.

 - **Acceptance Criteria**:
-    - The chat feature only becomes available after the activity group has been formed.
+    - A chat is automatically created when the event is formed for the group of 5.
-    - Chat is available only to participants of the same activity.
+    - Chat is only available for participants of the same activity.

 ### **8. View and Manage Events (Administrator Role)**:

-As an administrator, I want to view a list of activities I have organized, so I can manage and edit them.
+As an administrator, I want to view and manage the activities I have created.

 - **Acceptance Criteria**:
-    - Administrators can view, edit, or delete activities they have created.
+    - Administrators can view, edit, or delete events they have created.
-    - Administrators can see the participants in their events and interact with them.
+    - Administrators can view participants and interact with them.

 ### **9. Safety Button**: